rkrishn7/kiwi/README.md

 Kiwi is designed to be a part of a broader architecture where it can work in conjunction with such systems, rather than serve as a standalone solution for high-throughput data processing needs.

-## Known Limitations

-Currently, Kiwi does not leverage balanced consumer groups for Kafka sources.
-This means that Kiwi does not support automatic load balancing of partitions across multiple instances of Kiwi, thus each instance of Kiwi subscribes to the entire set of partitions for a given topic.
-As a result, Kiwi may not be suitable for very high-throughput Kafka sources with large numbers of partitions.

-In the future, Kiwi may support balanced consumer groups for Kafka sources, enabling parallel processing of partitions across multiple instances of Kiwi.
-However, this feature is not planned for at this time.